ly19811105/Docker-Aria2-Pro/README.md

 I am working hard on my English, so this part may be explained in detail later.
 If you can read Chinese, read the details in [my blog](https://p3terx.com/archives/docker-aria2-pro.html).

+## Update Trackers -date()
+Download the TrackerUpdate.sh to docker config dictionary and bash This shell.Enjoy.
 ## Credits

 * [aria2](https://github.com/aria2/aria2)